ontola/rdflib.js/src/wip.md

 - Created one huge `Options` type for Fetcher.
 Not sure if this is the way to go.
 - In `Node.toJS`, the boolean only returned true if the `xsd:boolean` value is `'1'`, now it it should also work for `'true'`.

-## Language

-Getting started with Linked Data or RDF can be difficult, since it introduces quite a few new concepts.
-Since this library is powerful and generic, it might be one of the first and most important RDF tools that a developer will use.
-Therefore, we should try to use consistent langauge and keep synonyms to a minimum.

-- The name `Node` and `Term` refer to the same concept.
-Both are used in this repo.
-I think Term is a better word, not only because it complies to the TF spec, but also because it seems more sementically correct.
-A Literal, for examepl, is not really a `Node`, it's more of an `Edge`, but it still extends `Node`.
-- `Statement`, `Triple` and `Quad` refer to the same concept.
-Maybe we could pick one: I suggest Statement.
-- The concept `graph` is referred to as `why`, `doc` and `graph` in the code and API.
-I think this might be confusing - should we just call it `graph` everywhere?
-- the `IndexedFormula` name is different from the `store` filename.
-It might be easier to just call it `store` everywhere.
-- We have a lot of names for `a bunch of Statements`: `Graph` (which is also the fourth item of a `Quad`), `Document` / `doc`, `Store`, `Forumula`, `IndexedFormula`, `Collection`, `Resource`, `kb`...
-Some of these have clear differences, but I feel like we should try to eliminate part of the terminology to reduce the mental load on newcomers.

-## Things I noticed:

-- The `optional` argument in `formula.js` does not seem to be documented, used or tested - should it be removed?
-- The `IndexedFormula.add()` method has logic for Statement array inputs and store inputs, but this behavior is not documented.
-It also refers to `this.fetcher` and `this.defaultGraph`, which both should not be available.
-- The filenames of major classes differ from their default exports, e.g. `store.ts` is called `IndexedFormula`.

-- Aliases (e.g. `IndexedFormula.match` for  `IndexefFormula.statementsMatching`) introduce complexity, documentation and type duplication.
-I suggest adding deprecation warnings.
-- The various calling methods of `Fetcher.nowOrWhenFetched` are quite dynamic, I'd rather have a stricter type for each argument.
-- The Variable type (or `TFVariable`) really messes with some assumptions.
-I feel like they should not be valid in regular quads, since it's impossible to serialize them decently.
-If I'd add it to the accepted types, we'd require a lot of typeguards in functions.
-- Many promise functions could be converted to async.
-- The `Fetcher` `StatusValues` should be `numbers`, but can be many types in RDFlib.
-This breaks compatibility with extending `Response` types.
-I feel we should only use the `499` browser error and add the message to the `requestbody`.
-I've created a type for the internal `Response`; it shows how it differs from regular `Response`s.
-- The `IndexedFormula` and `Formula` methods have incompatible types, such as in `compareTerm`, `variable` and `add`.
-I've added commented `//@ts-ignore` lines.

 ## Weird behavior / possible bugs not fixed by this PR

 - The `Parse.executeErrorCallback` conditional logic is always `true`.